-- Activation of business continuity plans and other arrangements to support and isolate critical business functions such as network control
+- Activated business continuity plans and other arrangements to support and isolate our critical business functions, such as our Network Control Centres

-- For maintenance and projects works – strict guidance around social distancing, working in groups, hygiene practices, interactions with the community and regular health and hygiene checks
+- For maintenance and projects works, strict guidance around physical distancing, working in groups, hygiene practices, interactions with the community and regular health and hygiene checks

-- Working from home arrangements in place for a large sector of our staff
+- Flexible working from home arrangements for a large sector of our staff

 - Limiting all non-essential and domestic travel and delivering as much work where possible with locally based employees and contractors (rather than intra or interstate workers)

-- We continue to actively work with the Government and health authorities to understand and mitigate the impacts of the coronavirus, and to guide our own decision-making.
+- We continue to actively work with governments and health authorities to understand and mitigate the impacts of the coronavirus, and to guide our own decision-making.